victordomingos/optimize-images/README.md

 `optimize-images.py --version`

-View a list of the supported image formats:
+View a list of the supported image formats by their usual filename extensions (please note that files without the corresponding file extension will be ignored):

 `optimize-images.py -sf`
 `optimize-images.py --supported-formats`